Real Estate Intelligence Series | Module 1 of 6

 XGBoost with quantile regression for confidence intervals

-We deliver not just a point forecast ("72 days"), but an 80% confidence interval ("54-96 days").
-That is decisive for the owner pitch: "With high probability between 8 and 14 weeks" is more credible than a single number.
+We deliver not just a point forecast ("72 days"), but a range around the forecast ("58 to 86 days").
+That is decisive for the owner pitch: "With high probability between 8 and 12 weeks" is more credible than a single number.

 MAE